-There are four types of projects differentiated by the sensor type and image size: UAV, Medium/Large Format, Satellite and ADS.
+There are five types of projects differentiated by the sensor type and image size.
+These include: UAV, Medium/Large Format, Satellite, ADS, and A3.
 The following sections describe the steps to create a project for each of the listed project types.
 As the UAV and Medium/Large Format project types only differ in image size, they are grouped together.